tenstorrent/tt-metal/docs/source/tt_metal/examples/eltwise_binary.rst

 In terms of DRAM buffers, We just need a new buffer for a 2nd source, because we have two source tensors (vectors).

-However, we need to declare some circular buffers to enable data transfer between the reader, compute, and writer engines.
+We already have set the circular buffers needed for compute data communication.

 .. code-block:: cpp